jaclu/olint/README.md

 To install Olint, follow these steps:

-1. [Download](#) the latest release or clone the repository.
+1. Download the latest release or clone the repository.
-2. Run ./deploy
+2. Run `./deploy` this is used both to install and to update.
-3. Install any missing linters that you intend to use.
+3. Execute `olint -l` to list available linters, and install any missing ones from the supported list that you plan to use.

 ## Usage